Myrtle Beach city leaders look ahead to the new year

 “I hope we have some really great workforce housing projects underway,” Bethune said.
 “That’s a huge need in this area.
 That we have a police force that is fully staffed with the resources they need, and I hope that we see some more things in the Arts & Innovation District really under construction and coming online.”

-City council and city staff will go on a budget retreat in late February.
-There, they will get a better sense of what they can afford to do the second half of this year when the new fiscal year starts.
+The city council and city staff will go on a budget retreat in late February.
+There, they will get a better sense of what they can afford to do during the second half of this year when the new fiscal year starts.